suikan4github/kaiten-yaki/ubuntu_en.md

 chroot /target /bin/bash
 ```
 ## Add auto decryption to the target kernel
 Now, we are at critical phase.
-To avoid system asks passphrase twice, we have to embed the key inside ramfs initial image.
+To avoid system asks passphrase twice,
+we have to embed the encryption key inside ramfs initial image.
-This image with key is stored in the LUKS volume, so, it is stored in the safe storage.
+This image with key is stored in the LUKS volume, so, it is in the safe storage.
-GRUB decrypt this LUKS volume, upload the ramfs image to the RAM, and pass it to the booted Linux kernel.
+GRUB decrypt this LUKS volume, upload the ramfs image to the RAM,
+and pass it to the booted Linux kernel as memory pointer.

+As a result, GRUB can pass the encryption key to Linux kernel as safe way.
 ```bash
 # Mount the rest of partitions by target /etc/fstab
 mount -a